History of Nelly Korda in Timeline

 Nelly Korda

 Nelly Korda is a highly accomplished American professional golfer on the LPGA Tour.
-She has achieved the number one ranking in Women's World Golf Rankings and has won 15 LPGA tour events.
-A significant highlight of her career includes winning the gold medal at the 2020 Summer Olympics in Tokyo.
-She has also represented the United States in multiple Solheim Cups, contributing to team victories in 2024.
+She has achieved the world number one ranking and has won 15 LPGA tour events.
+Notably, she won the gold medal in women's individual golf at the 2020 Summer Olympics in Tokyo.
+Korda has represented the United States in multiple Solheim Cups, contributing to team victories in 2024.

-In the 1900 Olympic Games, Margaret Abbott became the first woman from the U.S. to win a gold medal, a feat that Nelly Korda matched in 2021.
+In 1900, Margaret Abbott became the first woman from the U.S. to win a gold medal in golf at the Olympic Games.

-Nancy Lopez won five consecutive starts in 1978.
+In 1978, Nancy Lopez won five consecutive starts before Korda achieved the same feat in 2024.

 On July 28, 1998, Nelly Korda was born.
 She is an American professional golfer who plays on the LPGA Tour.